GEOG-465-Spr-2015/Class_workspace/glossary/glossay.md

 # Set environment settings
 arcpy.env.workspace = "C:/data"

+Environment settings define additional rules for tools.
+Environment settings are different than 'normal' tool parameters because they are set once using a separate dialog box and are interrogated and used by tools when they are run.
+You can create environment settings for bothe the scratch & current workspace allowing for different output locations to contain different rules.
+Also, you can use these settings to be restricted to processing only what is shown in the extent.

 # Make backup copy of climate regions feature class,
 # since modification with the Editing tools below is permanent
 climateBackup = "backups/climate.shp"